yugokato/pytest-smoke/README.md

 [![test](https://github.com/yugokato/pytest-smoke/actions/workflows/test.yml/badge.svg?branch=main)](https://github.com/yugokato/pytest-smoke/actions/workflows/test.yml?query=branch%3Amain)
 [![Code style ruff](https://img.shields.io/badge/code%20style-ruff-000000.svg)](https://docs.astral.sh/ruff/)

 `pytest-smoke` is a `pytest` plugin designed to quickly perform smoke testing on large test suites.
-It helps you scale down test execution by running a smaller subset of tests from each function (or specified scope).
+It allows you to scale down test execution by limiting the number of tests run from each test function or specified scope to a smaller subset, defined by a value of `N`.

 ## Installation